morrischen890717/DIP_term_project/README.md

 ## data link
 Because the size of data is too large, we move the data to Google Drive: https://drive.google.com/drive/folders/1l6m_W0JWRYCD2-cpp2oHzNG9msD5dd37
-The aboved link will lead you to our data.
+, the aboved link will lead you to our data.

 ## env setting